-Minors
+Minors and Certificates

-We’re flexible.
+Explore our minors.
 We encourage students to pursue the interests and fields they’re passionate about, because we think that leads to great work and great careers.
 For students who are eager to color outside the lines and take classes outside their major, we offer a mix of minors and concentrations that let you customize your time here.

 Minors constitute five courses (15 credit hours) taken outside your specific degree program.
 Transfer credits do not count towards a minor.
 One course, or up to 3-credits, of a minor may also fulfill course requirements in your major.
 Successfully completed minors will be recorded on your official transcript along with your declared major.

 The Art History minor is for students who wish to further their study of art history, intend to enter the fields of museum and curatorial studies, gallery management, art conservation, or other pursuits for which a minor in art history would be an advantage; This minor also expands students’ usual framework, providing images which could inspire their own work.
-It also gives students thinking of pursuing a graduate degree a more advanced cirriculum and better prepares them for admission into graduate programs in studio art, art history, art conservation, or arts management where a depth of undergraduate studies in art history is an admissions criterion.
+It also gives students thinking of pursuing a graduate degree a more advanced curriculum and better prepares them for admission into graduate programs in studio art, art history, art conservation, or arts management where a depth of undergraduate studies in art history is an admissions criterion.

 Our Fine Arts minor will provide you with a solid grounding in the traditional practicalities of painting, sculpture, printmaking, or installation art—lifelong skills that will serve you well in whatever field you choose.
 Our faculty will also push you to develop your own personal style and artistic voice, a signature that will carry over and define your work.